Stono/kconmon/README.md

 ![grafana](screenshots/grafana.png)

+PS.
+I've included a sample dashboard [here](grafana-dashboard.json) to get you going

 **Known Issues**:

 - It's super, mega pre-alpha, the product of a weekends experimentation - so don't expect it to be perfect.
 I plan to improve it but wanted to get something out there to people who wanted it.